code-q-web-factory/CodeQ.LinkChecker/README.md

 Setup a cronjob e.g. daily to execute `./flow linkchecker:sync`

 ## Limitations and possible future Features:
+ - Support additional languages
- - Use a job queue
+ - Use a job queue for crawling
  - Update the link checks after a page is published via a job queue
  - Check external links against malware oder security adviser lists
  - Find all occurrencies of external links to internal pages